 - Applied Psychology

-The Biology major prepares students for work in a variety of fields including park rangers, laboratory technicians, and pharmaceutical work.
-The degree provides the pre-requisite coursework for a variety of professional schools including medical and veterinary.
+The Biology major prepares students for work in a variety of fields including park and recreation, laboratory technicians, and pharmaceutical work.
+The degree provides the prerequisite coursework for a variety of professional schools including medical and veterinary.
 The degree also prepares students for graduate study in a variety of biological disciplines.

 Graduates from this degree program have gotten jobs at: